jhaslowh/DG-2D_Ray_Casting/README.md

 To compile on windows, run the project with Visual Studio 2010 or greater and build it.

 **Linux**
-To compile on linux, navigate to the src folding and run make.
-The build will be in the build folder and will be named "2DLight".
+To compile (starting in the root project directory)

+    cd src
+    make

+To run (starting in the root project directory)

+    cd src/build/
+    ./2DLight

-If you get errors while building on linux, check the error section below.
+If you get errors while building or running on linux, check the error section below.

 ### Libraries